The Complete Guide to Red Light Therapy for Weight Loss

 There’s a bit more involved if you want to get tangible weight loss results.
 In this article we will explain everything you need to know to get fat loss results anywhere in the body.

-How does light aid weight loss?
+How can light aid weight loss?

 These wavelengths of light from 600-1000nm have direct effects on the metabolism of the body by interacting with the energy producing parts of our cells.
 As energy intake and output are inextricably linked to weight management, the link is clear.

-Bioenergetics – The mechanism of light therapy for weight loss is quite simple – it increases metabolic rate.
+The mechanism of red light therapy for weight loss is quite simple – it increases metabolic rate.
 As mentioned in our descriptions of red and infrared light, light therapy stimulates our mitochondria (the cell’s power source) to increase glucose oxidation.

 While other agents such as thyroid hormone have a similar ATP enhancing effect, this red light driven oxidative metabolism (efficiently turning glucose into carbon dioxide) is the key principle in keeping a high metabolic rate, as opposed to the stress metabolism of cortisol, adrenaline, free fatty acids, etc.